austin-mroz/SMORES/docs/source/index.rst

 Quick comparison of substituents
 --------------------------------

-A very common workflow is to try different subsituents on a molecule and compare their steric parameters, so we wrote some code that lets you do this quick
+A very common workflow is to try different substituents on a molecule and compare their steric parameters, so we wrote some code that lets you do this quick